 But isn't consuming soy bad for you?

 There's a lot of debate going on about soy foods and numerous studies are still ongoing.
 It really depends on a lot of factors: how much soy you consume, what's your current health condition, where the soy comes from and how it's processed.
 If there's anything conclusive about all these studies, it's that fermented, whole soy foods are the best type to eat.
 The fact that we only make our temepeh with certified organic, non-GMO soy is a bonus.
-For further reading, check out these articles from Time magazine, a vegan doctor (lots of science jargon though!), and a family physician.
+For further reading, check out these articles from Time magazine, a vegan doctor (lots of science jargon though!), and Thrive Cuisine.
 Ultimately, we respect everyone's opinions and we strongly encourage you to listen to your body first and to live a balanced and healthy lifestyle.

 Is your product vegan?
 Vegetarian?
 Organic?

 Tempea is vegetarian and vegan by nature and we only use certified organic, non-GMO soybeans.
 Our current process and facility hasn't gone through the certification process, so we can’t make those claims on our label (just yet).

 Is Tempea gluten-free?